sparkflows/sparkflows-docs/docs/web-app/running-analytics-app.rst

           :alt: web-app
           :width: 60%

-- Can browse dbfs and check if the file uploaded successfully.
+- You can browse dbfs and check if the file uploaded successfully.

   .. figure:: ../_assets/web-app/upload-file-3.PNG
           :alt: web-app